The University of Bremen is particularly strong in these five key research areas.

 Support for Researchers

-The University offers a wide network of support services to its researchers.
-These range from its Central Research Development Funding to third-party funding, application coaching, personnel development, the BYRD Graduate Center, the Equal Opportunities Office to the Welcome Center, the University offers support and service providers to its members.
+The University offers a wide network of support services for its researchers.
+These range from its Central Research Development Funding to third-party funding, application coaching, personnel development, the BYRD graduate center, the Equal Opportunities Office, and the Welcome Center, the University offers support and points of contact for its members.

 more